By now we all know what emojis are.

-Instead of just looking at the raw data and averaging the numbers this smartly takes into account the number of followers and posts to give a clearer picture of the results.
+Instead of just looking at raw data and averaging the numbers this formula takes into account the number of followers and posts to give a clearer picture of the results.

 This formula will likely be the most important set of numbers we look at in our results and will be the data used to draw a conclusion.

 In the posts for accounts we own, I’ll add 2-3 emojis at the beginning of the posts.
-For the non-owned accounts we look at, I’ll consider it an emoji post if there are any emojis in the update — regardless of where they are placed or how many.
+For the non-owned accounts, I’ll consider it an emoji post if there are any emojis in the update — regardless of where they are placed or how many.

 On each of the data points I share below, I’ll remove the highest and lowest performing post from the results.
 I do this to eliminate any anomaly a really viral post might have caused or a low performing post may cause.

 *Also note that on the accounts I had no control of some of these posts could have been used for ads, I doubt it on Kim’s or Aaron’s account but on FreshlyPicked this is possible.
 I actually didn’t count a few of their posts as the engagement rates were nearly double or triple on a few and it was obvious these were giveaways that likely were part of an ad campaign.

 Instagram posts with emojis win when we average out the Likes and Comments for all accounts!

 But will this hold up to Quintly’s Interaction Rate formula?